WACOMalt/VRCTools/README.md

 # WACOMalt's VRCTools
-A few scripts to simplify some of the more annoying things VRchat does.
+A few scripts to simplify cleaning up some of the more annoying junk VRchat leaves around.

 MoveCacheLocation.bat - This lets you move the large cache directories from your C drive to somewhere else using a symlink.
 Currently hardcoded to move it to D:/Games/VRChat but this will be controllable in a coming update.